ctevans/Pokedex-PokemonRegistry/README.md

 Might need to run this command if you’re getting errors with the front end startup... but hopefully not!

   Command: npm i -g react-scripts

+Or if you get a message saying Axios is missing

+  Command: npm install axios.

+Or if you get a message saying Can't resolve 'semantic-ui-react'

+  Command: yarn add semantic-ui-react

+(Fingers crossed nothing else comes up.
+These are all the messages I encountered during my 4 unique installation attempts.)

 *The frontend does assume your backend is running on "http://localhost:5001" But this can be modified if the backend is on a different port in the “streams.js” file.